African spurred tortoise: Diet

 Sulcata tortoises are mostly herbivores.
 Primarily, their diets consist of many types of grasses, plants (especially succulent plants), and hay.
-Their overall diet should be high in fiber and very low in protein.
-Too much protein will lead to the tortoise growing too fast, which can result in metabolic bone disease, a condition that is characterized by distortion of the skeleton and weakened bone structure and can lead to lameness, lower quality of life, and/or shortened lifespan.
-Flowers and other plants including cactus pads can be consumed.
+Flowers and other plants, including cactus pads, can be consumed.
 In the wild, they have been observed to also eat plants and algae off the surface of the water.
 African spurred tortoises are also capable of eating various vegetables such as endive, dandelion greens, and dark leafy greens.
 Despite being herbivores, they will occasionally eat the carcasses of dead animals.
 They mostly eat dead goats and zebras that have been pushed downstream during the wet season on the rivers and streams next to which tortoises settle.
 If a human settlement is nearby they will also feed on refuse.

+Their overall diet should be high in fiber and very low in protein.
+Too much protein will lead to the tortoise growing too fast, which can result in metabolic bone disease, a condition that is characterized by distortion of the skeleton and weakened bone structure and can lead to lameness, lower quality of life, and/or shortened lifespan.